fragglet/WadGadget/README.md

 NWT which was going to have a two-pane interface for viewing two WAD files simultaneously.

-The advantage of a two-pane WAD editing tool is simple: when editing Doom WAD files, one develops PWADs as a patch against the original IWAD file.
+A two-pane WAD editing tool has several advantages.
+Firstly, when editing Doom WAD files, one develops PWADs as a patch against the original IWAD file.
 The result is a merger between the two, and it's helpful to be able to explore this and see the effect of one on the other.
+Secondly, WadGadget fully integrates both the filesystem and WAD views; the actions of importing, exporting or copying between WADs all take place through a consistent interface.

 ## Features